Controlling a Vlasov-Poisson plasma by a Particle-In-Cell method based on a Monte Carlo framework: Analysis of the optimal control problem

 where $\alpha>0$ acts as a weight for the term $\|B\|^2_{\mathcal{V}}$, which penalizes the influence of the control.
 The summands involving $f^\pm$ can be interpreted as weighted expected values which are often used in the context of kinetic equations in statistical mechanics.

 We refer to the first summand in \eqref{eq:objective_function} as the tracking term (also called integrated cost) and to the second summand as the final observation (also called terminal cost).
 The purpose of the tracking term is to penalize deviations of the particle distribution from a prescribed (time-dependent) mean phase-space profile $z_{\mathfrak{d}}^\pm(t)$.
 Similarly, the final observation term penalizes deviations from a prescribed mean phase-space profile $z_{T}^\pm$ at the final time $T$.
 A reasonable choice would be $\theta^\pm(t,z) = \Theta^\pm \left( | z-z_\mathfrak{d}^\pm(t)|^2 \right)$, where $\Theta^\pm$ is continuously differentiable and monotonically increasing.
 Then the global minimum of the tracking part would be achieved when all particles have position and velocity equal to $z_\mathfrak{d}^\pm(t)$ at every time $t\in[0,T]$.
 Similarly, the final observation term could be chosen as $\varphi^\pm(z) = \Phi^\pm\left(|z - z_T^\pm|^2\right)$ with a continuously differentiable, increasing function $\Phi^\pm$ to achieve that the mean phase-space configuration of the particles at final time is close to $z_T^\pm$.
-However, to keep $\theta^\pm$ and $\varphi^\pm$ as general as possible, we make the following assumption: \begin{assumption} We suppose that $\theta^\pm\in C^1\big([0,T]\times\Omega\big)$ and $\varphi^\pm\in C^1(\Omega)$ are bounded from below, attaining for each $t \in [0,T]$ their global minimum at $z_\mathfrak{d}^\pm(t)\in\Omega$ and $z_T^\pm\in \Omega$.
-Moreover, they are assumed to be convex in a neighborhood of $z_\mathfrak{d}^\pm(t)$ and $z_T^\pm$, respectively. \end{assumption} We point out that the local convexity assumption in a neighborhood around the minimizers is not necessary for our mathematical analysis.
-However, it makes sense regarding the goal we want to achieve by our optimization, and it will also lead to qualitatively better numerical results.
-Concerning the third term in \eqref{eq:objective_function}, we choose $\mathcal{V}$ as specified in Section \ref{sec:AdmissibleControls}.
-In particular, the norm $\|\cdot\|_{\mathcal V}$ is given by \eqref{def:Vnorm}.
+However, to keep $\theta^\pm$ and $\varphi^\pm$ as general as possible, we make the following assumption: